 Some months ago I had posted a dish called Pressknödel.
 Knödel are dumplings and there are a lot of different variations from savory to sweet, from round to flat.
 Sometimes you enjoy them with a soup or sometimes they fit better with a salad.
 Today I thought of a savory bread Knödel version to share with my readers called Bratknödel.

-Knödel are so called Mehlspeisen (flour based dishes).
-Mehlspeisen are very popular in middle Europe till date.
+Knödel are so-called Mehlspeisen (flour-based dishes).
+Mehlspeisen is very popular in middle Europe till date.
 Before it was a delicious way to escape the plain fasting dishes and believe me there was a time when Christianity had 180 fasting days.
 People had to create something which was more filling then just veggies, mostly because one needs some more body fat to withstand a cold winter.

 Imagine how much these delicacies mean to us.
 Every household prepares at least once a week Knödel.
 They are treasured and much loved by everyone.
-Each time I cooked Knödel in India and gave to try to family and friends I received raving feed backs on how divine they taste.
+Each time I cooked Knödel in India and gave to try to family and friends I received raving feedbacks on how divine they taste.
 Some Knödel recipes even help you in using unwanted ingredients, such as stale bread.
-The Sainehonsa Bratknödel, Beef Bread Dumplings, are a good example for that.
-Actually they are just called Bratknödel but I researched a bit online and I couldn’t find a recipe coming close to the once we serve in my home town, so I thought better off calling them simply after the local name of our town, Sainehons.
+The Sainehonsa Bratknödel, Beef Bread Dumplings, is a good example for that.
+Actually, they are just called Bratknödel but I researched a bit online and I couldn’t find a recipe coming close to the once we serve in my hometown, so I thought better of calling them simply after the local name of our town, Sainehons.

 - 200 grams White Bread